Logo Voyage

 It is also impolite to make eye contact with an elder.

 Rwanda is still recovering from a civil war and genocide in which over 800,000 people, perhaps a million, mostly Tutsi, were killed.
-Many Rwandese lost relatives and friends.
-Remember to be sensitive to this sad fact when dealing with Rwandese.
-Most people today are trying to forget the tribal divisions and would rather be referred to as Rwandese than Hutu or Tutsi.
+Many Rwandans lost relatives and friends.
+Remember to be sensitive to this sad fact when dealing with Rwandans.
+Most people today are trying to forget the tribal divisions and would rather be referred to as Rwandans than Hutu or Tutsi.
 It is considered impolite to ask someone about their ethnic origin.
 There is not much political discourse in Rwanda, unlike in many neighbouring countries such as Uganda and Kenya where people talk freely about the government and political issues, people in Rwanda will be uncomfortable if asked about their views or even if seated at a table where national politics is discussed.

 Connect